This is some text inside of a div block.

 States using the NCCI system, like Colorado, compile these codes in the NCCI Scopes Manual, which contains comprehensive descriptions of each code and underwriting information.

 Determining correct class codes for your organization is key to getting an accurate quote for workers' comp insurance.
+You can use NCCI’s Class Look-Up tool to search class codes.

 To determine your employees' classification code, you'll need to consider:

-How is the class code used?
+How are class codes used?

 Once your agent or insurer determines the correct class codes for your business, they will estimate your workers' comp premium per employee.

 Providing accurate information is critical to getting an accurate class code.
-Make sure to include all your employees — whether full-time, part-time, temporary, or seasonal.
+Make sure to include all your employees — whether full-time, part-time, temporary or seasonal.

-Your workers' comp insurer can adjust your final rate at the end of your policy year to account for any over-or under-projections with your payroll.
+Your workers' comp insurer can adjust your final rate at the end of your policy year to account for any over- or under-projections with your payroll.

-How do insurers determine workers' comp rates?
+How do insurers use class codes to determine workers' comp rates?

 Insurers calculate class code rates as the cost per $100 in payroll.